youssef-shoala/Lexicool/README.md

 * Track previously learned words
 * Track user's daily streak
 * Send push notifications for reminders
-* Search for a word and get it's definition
+* Search for a word and get its definition
     * Search using microphone aswell
 * Shows a random word and its definition when you click a button